adityam/linux-blog/content/post/tale-of-two-eink-notebooks.md

 bit lousy, so I bought the [Lamy EMR](https://www.lamy.com/en/emr/) pen with [Remarkable nibs](https://remarkable.com/store/remarkable-2/marker-tips).

-I use exclusively that combo in the Fall semester: using it to prepare my lecture notes, deliver "chalk and board" zoom lectures, write initial drafts of research papers, and comment on subsequent typeset drafts.
+I exclusively used that combo in the Fall semester: using it to prepare my lecture notes, deliver "chalk and board" zoom lectures, write initial drafts of research papers, and comment on subsequent typeset drafts.
 Basically, most teaching and research activities for which I used pen and paper.

 I like Max3 as a replacement for pen and paper but it was a bit too big for me to write on.
-Max3 is of the size of a legal pad, I am used to writing on something with is half the size of a letter paper.
+Max3 is of the size of a legal pad, I am used to writing on something which is half the size of a letter paper.
 But more importantly, when I am reading a research article, I would take notes on a different piece of paper.
 In principle, I can do the same on the Max 3 by using the split screen functionality, but doing so makes the PDF too small to read comfortably.
 So, I